aresponses/aresponses/README.md

 ## Contributing

 ### Dev environment setup
-  - **install pyenv and pyenv-virtualenv**  - Makes it easy to install specific verisons of python and switch between them.
+  - **install pyenv and pyenv-virtualenv**  - Makes it easy to install specific versions of python and switch between them.
 Make sure you install the virtualenv bash hook
   - `git clone git@github.com:CircleUp/aresponses.git`
   - `cd aresponses`
   - `make init` - creates the virtual environment and installs all the requirements